As you become more familiar with WordPress, you may occasionally come across the term blogroll.

 Plugin Description

-Link Library gives you the ability to publish a list of all your link categories with a complete list of all your links together with descriptions and notes …
+The Link Library plugin gives you the ability to output a list of your link categories with a complete list of all your links with descriptions and notes …

-Link Library can be used to create a page on your web site containing all the link categories in your Links area, and all links listed in these categories.
-Additionally, you can select a sub-set of categories to display or not display, show only one category at a time, display a search box and find results based on visitor queries, display a form to accept user submissions that can be moderated by a site administrator, and even generate an RSS feed of your links so that your site users can be made aware of additions to your link library.
+Link Library creates a page on your website containing all the link categories in your Links section, plus all links defined for these categories.
+Additionally, you can select a sub-set of categories to display or not display, show only one category at a time, display a search box and find results based on visitor queries, display a form to accept user submissions that can be moderated by a site administrator, and even generate an RSS feed for your link collection so that your site users can be made aware of any additions made to to your link library.

 Congratulations!
-Now you know how to add a link section to WordPress.
+Now you know how to how to add and manage links to external websites in your WordPress sidebar menu.